A few days ago I was doing some research on the topic of product support when I came across a sensational article.

-A few days ago I was doing some research on the topic of product support when I came across a sensational article.
 The article in question is not exactly new.
 It originally appeared in the November 1983 issue of the Harvard Business Review, back when the magazine went out in print.
-You may be wondering why am I bringing a 37-year-old article into your attention, and there is a very simple answer to that question: because it speaks an evergreen truth about product support.
-Moreover, it’s not just any truth, but one whose importance has only grown bigger over the years.
-Now, let me dust it off for you:
+You may be wondering why am I bringing a 37-year-old article to your attention, and there is a very simple answer to that question: because it speaks an evergreen truth about product support.

 Good product support is smart marketing